TriumphCoding/Adelphia/Design/SourceBook07.md

 All you have to do is get close to the feeling of the creature.
 Once done, your description of the situation will carry everything the rest of the way.

-If any of your creatures need to exist for more than a brief moment on screen, one or two **Quirks** for them.
+If any of your creatures need to exist for more than a brief moment on screen, create one or two **Quirks** for them.
 If the creature isn't intelligent, then one quirk representing the creature type should suffice.
-If the creature is independent, a second quirk representing something about that particular creature can help add definition to the creature and help with roleplaying with and around it.
+If the creature is intelligent, a second quirk representing something about that particular creature can help add definition to the creature and help with roleplaying with and around it.

+## Designing Traps

+There are two types of traps to consider, and when including a trap in a map you need to decide which one you want to use.
+Quirk traps are often used more as barriers that prevent progress, and they tend to have HP and are defeated through quirk tests.
+These would be things like Gas traps, or rooms filling with water, or large hallways covered in pit traps.

+Combat traps are a little different.
+Combat traps are a type of terrain, And they engage against anyone who passes over the map square it occupies.
+Traps have a base **Accuracy** of the traps **level**, and have a base **Might** of half the traps level.
+Then, the trap equips any weapon to finish off it's setup.
+Anyone stepping on a trapped square gets **struck** by the trap, and the trap takes no **Ripostes** or **Follow Through Ripostes** in response.
+For example, a Level 16 pit trap would be equipped with an Iron Slam, Have 86% **Accuracy**,  14 **Might**.
+The trap could be runed with a Heavy Lv2 rune, in which case it would have 16 Damage.
+Alternatively, the pit trap could be spiked, in which case it would be based on an Iron Lance, with 91% **Accuracy** and 20 **Might** with that heavy Rune.
+This would be Blue colored, though, so the triangle still applies.